2004 | 2005 | 2006 | 2007 | 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | 2016

 Village, Lake Tahoe; and an immersion weekend at Sagehen Creek Field Station, outside of Truckee.
 Two Saturday field trips (see syllabus)

 - One-Week Adult Immersion Course: a residential week at the Sagehen Creek Field Station with an excursion to Lake Tahoe for presentations by researchers at the UC Davis Tahoe Environmental Research Center (TERC)

 Registration & Fees

 * Early registration price.
-After May 1, there is an additional $50 fee.
+For registrations occurring after February 1, there is an additional $25 fee.

-For an additional fee, Continuing Education Units/Credits (CEUs) are available through UC Davis Extension to teachers and undergraduate students who successfully complete the course.
+For a small additional fee, four Continuing Education Units/Credits (CEUs) are available through UC Davis Extension to teachers and undergraduate students who successfully complete the course.